 I've been writing science fiction for twenty years and I'm not interested in far away futuristic races inhabiting gleaming space stations.
 I like aliens who trip over their weapons and make mistakes.
 Spaceships have to be dirty and constantly breaking down.
-And most importantly I like the characters to be real, and afraid but most of the time having fun or there wouldn't be much point in them putting themsleves in so much danger in the first place.
+And most importantly the characters have to be real, and afraid, but most of the time having fun or there wouldn't be much point in them putting themsleves in so much danger in the first place.

-My other is of three elderly men with serious attitude problems who accidentally run rampant through space and time in a "borrowed" time machine.
+The second is of three elderly men with serious attitude problems running rampant through space and time in a "borrowed" time machine.
 In the process they manage to cause untold mayhem and provoke paradoxes galore, yet always seem to get away with it - until book three when one of them pays the ultimate price.
 No, not death, something far worse.